drtonyr/carbonTaxBackstop/docs/README.md

 So far we've assumed a high rate of carbon tax and seen that the worst case effect of the backstop is likely to be a small reduction in household spending every year and consequently a small reduction in CO2e per year - all of this done without significant decarbonisation.

 There are many ways to decarbonise our economy.
-Many items are reasonably, wind is already the most economical way to generate electricity in the UK and solar worldwide.
+Many items are reasonably achievable, wind is already the most economical way to generate electricity in the UK and solar worldwide.
 The hardest areas to decarbonise are where the high energy density of fossil fuels can't easily be replaced, such as in aviation.
 Thus the worse case is when we have to remove CO2e from the atmosphere, and this was used to set the carbon tax rate.

 The cost of [Carbon Capture and Storage (CCS)](https://en.wikipedia.org/wiki/Carbon_capture_and_storage) is very hard to estimate.
 The current marginal cost (e.g. from power plants or rewilding) is very low, but this does not scale to a Zero Carbon UK.
 [Bio-energy with carbon capture and storage](https://en.wikipedia.org/wiki/Bio-energy_with_carbon_capture_and_storage) and [direct air carbon capture and storage](https://en.wikipedia.org/wiki/Direct_air_capture) are both emerging technologies.
 For example, figure 10.2 in [The Committee on Climate Change](https://www.theccc.org.uk) [Net Zero – Technical Report](https://www.theccc.org.uk/publication/net-zero-technical-report) has numbers around £200/tCO2e with great uncertainty.

 This report calculated that a carbon tax rate of £500/tCO2e would be expected to raise £3829 p.a. per household with average emissions of 18.9 tCO2e and thus support a removal rate of £202/tCO2e.
 This is in line with worse case costs, so we can expect that decarbonisation would be achieved more effectively that this.

 So what is the likely outcome of implementing a Carbon Tax Backstop?
 It enables a trusted route to achieve carbon neutrality and so provides economic pressure to achieve this.
 Industry would be able to plan to decarbonise and would see the economic benefit from doing so.
 We have assumed worse case rates, so the real cost will be less than the numbers adopted in the backstop plan and decarbonisation will happen at considerably less cost than the worse case assumed.
-Cnosequently the rates of revenue achieved would be considderably less than reported here.
-Complete decarbonisation is not possible, but 90% is, so the economic impact on household spending may only be 10% of that modeled here.
+Cnosequently the rates of revenue achieved would be considerably less than reported here.
+Complete decarbonisation is not possible, but 90% should be, so the economic impact on household spending may only be 10% of that modeled here.
 Thus the backstop achieves it's desired effect of decarbonisation without significant finanicial household burden.

 ## Conclusion

-Raising money through carbon tax/universal income to spend on sequestration is far from the best way to decarbonify our economy.
-However, it does provide an effective economic incentive to implement better mechanisms.
-As such it provides the certainty needed to prevent catastrophic climate breakdown.
+Raising money through carbon tax/universal income to spend on sequestration is far from the best way to achieve carbon neutrality.
+However, it does provide an effective economic incentive to implement better mechanisms and so serves it's purpose as a backstop to provide the certainty needed to prevent catastrophic climate breakdown.

 ## Appendix: Summary of Assumptions and Limitations